How has extremism in Ohio changed since Jan. 6?

 "When it came to white supremacist events nationwide in 2023, Ohio ranked second in the country," McCarthy said.
 "They had 21 incidents in 2023, which was up from, I think, 15 in 2022."

-A Neo-Nazi group Blood Tribe held at least three demonstrations in Ohio last year, including protests at a drag event in Columbus in which a few dozen members brandished swastika flags and a banner reading "there will be blood."
+A neo-Nazi group Blood Tribe held at least three demonstrations in Ohio last year, including protests at a drag event in Columbus.
+A few dozen members brandished swastika flags and a banner reading "there will be blood" at the event.

-And in March, drag group Cincinnati Sisters canceled a book-reading event in Milford after they say they got threats from a white nationalist group called the Ohio Active Club.
+And in March, drag group Cincinnati Sisters canceled a book-reading event in Milford after they said they got threats from a white nationalist group called the Ohio Active Club.

-"If you want to see where the pulse is for hate and extremism groups, it's looking at Pride events," he says.
-"For the last several years since J-6, we've seen just an overwhelming amount of attention on Pride events by the far right."
+"If you want to see where the pulse is for hate and extremism groups, it's looking at Pride events," he said.
+"For the last several years since J. 6, we've seen just an overwhelming amount of attention on [LGBTQ] Pride events by the far right."

-Still other groups are wrapping extremist anti-government or white supremacist beliefs in subtler language to try to recruit more people and gain a foothold in local political systems in Ohio.
+Other groups are wrapping extremist anti-government or white supremacist beliefs in subtler language to try to recruit more people and gain a foothold in local political systems in Ohio, experts including Tischauser and McCarthy say.

 Researchers are seeing people with extreme beliefs trying to become poll workers or poll watchers, for example, or running for office in municipalities across the state.